 As Chair of the Peabody Preparatory String Department, she has guided the development of one of the most comprehensive pre-college string programs in the country, teaches violin and viola, co-directs the Peabody Chamber Camp, and directs the Peabody Pre-Conservatory Violin Program, which was founded with funding from the Dorothy Richard Starling Foundation.

 Ms. Henry is also Assistant Professor of Viola at the Gettysburg College Sunderman Conservatory of Music and Lecturer in String Pedagogy at the University of Maryland School of Music in College Park, MD.

-Ms. Henry has presented master classes and workshops throughout U.S and in Canada and Turkey, does consulting work for string studios and schools, has conducted youth and all-county orchestras, co-edited two series of contemporary music for violin ensembles, and was featured in STRAD Magazine.
+Ms. Henry has presented master classes and workshops throughout U.S and in Canada, Scotland and Turkey, does consulting work for string studios and schools, has conducted youth and all-county orchestras, co-edited two series of contemporary music for violin ensembles, and was featured in STRAD Magazine.
 She has presented pedagogy sessions at national conferences for ASTA, MTNA and SAA, and was invited to give the Pre-College Violin Master Class at the 2014 National ASTA Conference.

 Her awards include Teacher of the Year and Outstanding Service to Strings from MD/DC ASTA, the Excellence in Teaching Award from The Peabody Preparatory, and she is listed “Who’s Who of American Teachers”.
 Her students have won a variety of regional and national competitions, and her former students are performing and teaching around the world.